 (Andrea Trimarchi & Simone Farresin)

-‘Moulding Tradition’ by Andrea Trimarchi and Simone Farresin, refers to a local Sicilian craft tradition and at the same time it can be read as a political statement.
-In the 17th century Arab-African people conquered Sicily and inspired the ‘Teste di Moro’ vases that are still produced for the tourist market in Sicily.
-Now history seems to repeat itself.
+In 2009 Andrea Trimarchi and Simone Farresin graduated from Contextual Design (then called IM) with the project Moulding Tradition.
+The title refers to a local Sicilian craft tradition and at the same time it can be read as a political statement.
+In the 17th century Arab-African people conquered Sicily, introducing majolica to Europe.
+It inspired the ‘Teste di Moro’ vases that are still produced for the tourist market in Sicily.
+In recent times, history seems to repeat itself.
 While craftsmen create vases with African features referring to Sicilian history, people with similar features are returning, not as conquerors, but as clandestine immigrants.
 A majority of the Italians consider these fugitives a danger for the Italian culture – an ironic twist of history.
 “Our project is a statement on the ephemeral concept of tradition and shows the contradictions of a decadent culture: if as Italians (and Europeans) we are able to represent our culture with a ‘Moor Vase’, at the same time we must be able to go beyond prejudice and fear, and to let our culture change in the course of time.”

 Through Moulding Tradition, Formafantasma document the inherent contradictions of culture and question continued negative attitudes towards immigration, ideas of national identity and the custom of craft to mindlessly perpetuate the past.
 Each object speaks to some aspect of the immigrant experience – wine bottles recall the fruit in Sicily harvested by migrants and bowls represent the boats conveying refugees across the Mediterranean.
 The result is a collection of refined ceramic vessels garlanded with portraits of an émigré, buoy-like discs engraved with the percentage of refugees who immigrate per year, and ribbons printed with news reports on illegal immigration published during the project’s production period.